Samantha L. Breeze

 Samantha L. Breeze accepted the position of Associate at Thomsen and Burke LLP following her admission to the Maryland Bar in December 2021.
 Samantha first joined the firm in May 2019 as a law clerk while attending the University of Maryland Francis King Carey School of Law.
 She graduated in May 2021, receiving her Juris Doctor, a Certificate in Cybersecurity and Crisis Management, and a recognition of specialty in Intellectual Property.

-During her time as a law student, Samantha was a staff editor on the Journal of Business and Technology Law, and a research assistant to Maxwell Stearns, Venable, Baetjer & Howard Professor of Law, whom she worked with to draft the article Constitutional Law’s Conflicting Premises, published by the Notre Dame Law Review.
+During her time as a law student, Samantha was a staff editor on the Journal of Business and Technology Law, and a research assistant to Maxwell Stearns, Venable, Baetjer & Howard Professor of Law, with whom she worked to draft the article Constitutional Law’s Conflicting Premises, published by the Notre Dame Law Review.
 She externed for the University of Maryland Center for Health and Homeland Security, where she presented her capstone project on effectively incorporating cybersecurity risk management into emergency management services.

 Prior to her legal career, Samantha graduated summa cum laude from The American University in May 2018 with a BA in Political Science, specializing in Policy, and a minor in Information Systems and Technology.